fosrl/docs/packages/docusaurus/docs/03-Pangolin/04-tcp-udp.md

 :::

-Pangolin supports raw TCP and UDP traffic because under the hood because Newt can pass anything through the tunnel!
+Pangolin supports raw TCP and UDP traffic because under the hood Newt can pass anything through the tunnel!
 There is a minor amount of manual setup you need to do to create a raw TCP or UDP resource.

 ### Video Demo